-Density Bonus Points Achieved RE RR SFR CMU None 1.0 DU/3.0 acres 1.0 DU/acre 2.0 DU/acre 2.0 DU/acre 6-12 1.0 DU/2.0 acres 2.0 DU/acre 3.0 DU/acre 3.0 DU/acre 13-25 Not applicable Not applicable Not applicable 4.0 DU/acre 26-38 Not applicable Not applicable Not applicable 5.0 DU/acre
+Density Bonus Points Achieved ] Density Bonus Criteria 2 ones RE RR SFR СМИ NoneBase Density 1.0 DU/3.0 acres 1.0 DU/acre 2.0 DU/acre 2.0 DU/acre 6-12 30% Open Space 1.0 DU/2.0 acres 2.0 DU/acre 3.0 DU/acre 3.0 DU/acre 13-25 Orientation of dwelling units Not applicable Not applicable Not applicable 4.01 additional DU/acre 2 6-38 Park strips/detached walks Not applicable Not applicable Not applicable 5.0-1 additional DU/acre Alley/shared drive access Not applicable 1 additional DU/acre Mix of housing types Not applicable 1 additional DU/acre

-^{}The first six (6) density bonus points for projects in the SFR and CMU zones must be achieved for Housing Variety, pursuant to Section 17.08.050A.
+\The first six (6) density bonus points for projects in the SFR and CMU zones must be achieved for Housing Variety, pursuant to Section 17.08.050A.

-17.08.050 DENSITY BONUS CRITERIA.
-Density bonus points are awarded based on an application's compliance with the approval criteria contained in the following table and text.
+17.08.050 DENSITY BONUS CRITERIADEVELOPMENT STANDARDS.
+Density bonuses points are awarded based on an application's compliance with the approval criteria above criteria and the standards and requirements contained in the following table and text and illustrations.
 The City Council may grant density bonuses in accordance with the following point system.
 A provision by an applicant for a density bonus point in one category cannot be used again for additional points in another category.